codyzu/cpinfo20-site/m1/espruino.md

 [Espruino](https://www.espruino.com/) is a project that combines small, powerful, and efficient microcontrollers with a JavaScript runtime.

 For this course, we will use an [Espruino Wifi](https://www.espruino.com/WiFi), a [BME280 Environment Sensor](https://www.espruino.com/BME280) (temperature, humidity, and atmospheric pressure), and a [SSD1306 OLED](https://www.espruino.com/SSD1306) display.
+We will combine all of these components to create a weather station running JavaScript!

 ![weather station](./images/espruino.gif)

+The weather station records the temperature, humidity, and atmospheric pressure.
+The data can then be used to monitor and predict the weather.

 The components are combined as illustrated below:
 ![board](./images/board.svg)